 - The best teacher I ever had

-I hope that this listing of 4th-grade writing prompts was inspiring and useful to you and your students, children, and special kids.
+I hope that this listing of 4th-grade writing prompts was inspiring and useful to you and your students, children, and kids.

 BONUS: 11 Expository Writing Prompts for 4th Graders